MightyOrm/Mighty/README.md

 ... etc. ...
 ```

-Mighty looks in connection strings for this, strips it out, and passes what's left as a normal connection string to the specified provider.
+Mighty looks in connection strings for this additional parameter, strips it out, and then passes what's left as a normal connection string to the specified provider.

 ## The History of Mighty